A Mélange of Morocco

 Our city tour will include meandering through the medina with a local guide, taking in the souks and Jemaa el-Fnaa, one of the most storied public squares in history.
 Also on tour, the Marrakech Museum, Bahia Palace, Majorelle Gardens - created in the 1920s by French painter, Jacques Majorelle, who lovingly maintained it for over 40 years - and plenty of architectural wonder.

 When it comes to flavor, Morocco is known for its spices and diverse palate with influences from multiple cultures.
-We will learn about Moroccan culinary art while preparing our own authentic meal alongside a notable local chef.
-There will be plenty to eat on this tour, you will not go hungry!
+We will learn about Moroccan cuisine as we venture beyond the central square with local guides who have curated some of their favorite places in the streets and back alleys of the medina.
+There will be plenty to eat, you will not go hungry!

 Festival of Roses

-Our tour includes a drive through Dadès Valley and during the month of May we will stop in Kelaat M'gouna for the rose festival.
-Dating from the late Thirties, when the French opened the valley’s first rose water/oil distilleries, this festival celebrates the annual harvest with exuberant displays of Berber singing, dancing and sword-fighting, along with the coronation of a Rose Queen in a packed open-air stadium, and of course, roses.
+Our tour includes a drive through Dadès Valley.
 We will take a stroll through the valley to see how the local women collect roses then visit a distillery and boutique to learn how these delicate flowers are turned into sweet floral products.
 A unique sensory experience.
+During the month of May we will stop in Kelaat M'gouna for the rose festival.
+Dating from the late Thirties, when the French opened the valley’s first rose water/oil distilleries, this festival celebrates the annual harvest with exuberant displays of Berber singing, dancing and sword-fighting, along with the coronation of a Rose Queen in a packed open-air stadium, and of course, roses.

 Merzouga and Erg Chebbi